lyntan01/Orbital-Project/README.md

 Navigate back to the feature list: [2.2 Private Features : Personal](#22-private-features--personal)

 #### **2.2.5 My Products : Wish List**

-This feature allows user to view the products that are in their wish lists.
+This feature allows users to view the products that are in their wish list (products that they wish to use but have yet to try).

 ![Wish](https://i.imgur.com/u5dj7YY.png)

 *How to access this feature*:

-1) Users can click on *My Products* in the header of all pages.

-2) Users can click on *Wish List* in the sidebar of *My Products*
+Users can click on *My Products* in the header of all pages, then on *Wish List* in the sidebar of *My Products*.

 *Functions*: